coder/coder/docs/networking.md

 [Tailscale's documentation](https://tailscale.com/kb/1118/custom-derp-servers/#why-run-your-own-derp-server)
 to learn how to set them up.

-After you have custom DERP servers, you can launch Coder with it like so:
+After you have custom DERP servers, you can launch Coder with them like so:

 ```json
 # derpmap.json